Can You Make Concrete Without Gravel?

 See on the image left, “mortar concrete.”

 Mortar concrete is made from Portland cement, sand, and a fine aggregate such as crushed stone or ash.
 As the name implies, mortar concrete has a finer consistency than regular concrete since it does not contain coarse-grained gravel particles.
 It has a smoother appearance than traditional concrete and often looks like a paste when mixed with water.
-Mortar concrete can also be stronger because its cement-to-aggregate ratio is higher than conventional mixes (2:1 for mortar vs. 1:2 for regular concrete).
+Mortar concrete can also be more robust because its cement-to-aggregate ratio is higher than conventional mixes (2:1 for mortar vs. 1:2 for regular concrete).

-While mortar concrete doesn’t contain large pieces of aggregate or rocks like traditional mixes, it still requires careful mixing to ensure that the correct proportion of Portland cement to sand to aggregates is used.
+While mortar concrete doesn’t contain large pieces of aggregate or rocks like traditional mixes, it still requires careful mixing to ensure the correct proportion of Portland cement to sand to aggregates is used.
 This helps ensure that the desired strength of the finished product will be achieved when cured.
-Numerous brands on the market make pre-mixed mortar mixes, such as Sakrete, Quickrete, and Sika, that help simplify this process by providing an easy-to-use product with predetermined ratios already included.
+Numerous brands make pre-mixed mortar mixes, such as Sakrete, Quickrete, and Sika, that help simplify this process by providing an easy-to-use product with predetermined ratios already included.

-In conclusion, while most types of traditional concrete require gravel for construction purposes due to its ability to increase strength and stability when properly mixed and cured, there are alternatives available such as mortar concretes, which replace traditional aggregates with fine-grained materials like crushed stone or ash – giving them improved aesthetic qualities with increased durability and strength when compared to regular mixes containing rock particles.
-Those looking for specific products designed specifically for these jobs should consider brands like Sakrete, Quickrete, and Sika, which specialize in pre-mixed mortars intended for easier use while still maintaining solid properties comparable to those found in more conventional concretes containing gravel particles.
+In conclusion, while most types of traditional concrete require gravel for construction purposes due to its ability to increase strength and stability when properly mixed and cured, there are alternatives available, such as mortar concretes, which replace traditional aggregates with fine-grained materials like crushed stone or ash – giving them improved aesthetic qualities with increased durability and strength when compared to regular mixes containing rock particles.
+Those looking for specific products designed for these jobs should consider brands like Sakrete, Quickrete, and Sika, which specialize in pre-mixed mortars intended for easier use while maintaining solid properties comparable to those found in more conventional concretes containing gravel particles.

 Famous brands in the US that sell mortar concrete mixes are: